TFUNIPAYLOAD01 – Universal MAVLink Sensor Interface for UAV Payloads

 Using QGroundControl

-Ensure your autopilot is connected via a telemetry radio or USB-UART bridge, not via its USB port.
+Ensure your autopilot is connected via a telemetry radio or USB-UART bridge, do not use the flight controller’s USB port directly.
 The following steps allow you to inspect incoming MAVLink TUNNEL messages:

 - Open QGroundControl and connect the autopilot.